bvdputte/kirby-log/readme.md

 # Kirby log plugin

-A little log utility you can use with Kirby 3.
+A little log utility you can use with Kirby CMS.
 It's a wrapper around [KLogger](https://github.com/katzgrau/KLogger).